Amos Hochstein

-Amos J. Hochstein (born January 4, 1973) is a U.S. businessman, diplomat, and lobbyist.
-He has worked in the U.S. Congress, has testified before congressional panels and has served in the Barack Obama administration under Secretaries of State Clinton and Kerry.
-He was appointed Deputy Assistant Secretary of State in 2011 and as Special Envoy and Coordinator for International Energy Affairs.
+Amos J. Hochstein (born January 4, 1973) is an American businessman, diplomat, and former lobbyist.
+He was a top national and economic security official in the Biden administration.
+Hochstein has worked in the U.S. Congress, has testified before congressional panels and has served in the Barack Obama administration under Secretaries of State Clinton and Kerry.
+He was appointed Deputy Assistant Secretary of State in 2011 and as Special Envoy and Coordinator for International Energy Affairs in 2013.
 In 2015, President Barack Obama nominated Hochstein to be the Assistant Secretary of State for Energy Resources but the Senate did not act on the nomination.

-While at the State Department, Hochstein worked as a close advisor to Vice-President Joe Biden.
+While at the State Department, Hochstein worked as a close advisor to Vice President Biden.
 He served in the administration from 2011 to 2017.

-In March 2017, he joined Tellurian, a private Houston-based LNG company, where he served as Senior Vice President Marketing until his departure in September of 2020.
+In March 2017, he joined Tellurian, a private Houston-based LNG company, where he served as senior vice president marketing until his departure in September 2020.
 He serves on the boards of the Atlantic Council and U.S.-India Business Council.
 Hochstein is a former member of the supervisory board of Ukrainian Naftogaz, from which he resigned in October 2020 by writing an opinion piece that highlighted the return of sabotage in the form of corrupt forces.

-On August 10, 2021, United States Secretary of State Antony Blinken announced that he is appointing Hochstein as the Senior Advisor for Energy Security, and he was subsequently appointed Special Presidential Coordinator for Global Infrastructure and Energy Security.
+On August 10, 2021, United States Secretary of State Antony Blinken announced that he would be appointing Hochstein as the senior advisor for energy security, and he was subsequently appointed special presidential coordinator for global infrastructure and energy security.
+He also led Biden's Partnership for Global Infrastructure and Investment, and advised the president on AI policy and infrastructure.

-Biography
+In March 2025, Hochstein became a managing partner at the investment firm TWG Global to bring his experience developing energy and infrastructure to support the company's artificial intelligence investments.

+Early life

+Hochstein was born in Jerusalem, the child of American Jewish immigrants to Israel.
+He studied at Yeshivat Netiv Meir High School and the Hartman Institute in Jerusalem.
+He served in the Israel Defense Forces (IDF) Armored Corps.
+Following his service, he left Israel and moved to New York City to work at Bankers Trust.
+While Hochstein's immediate family continue to live in Israel, he does not maintain dual citizenship.

+Career

-Hochstein was born in Israel, the child of American Jewish immigrants.
-He began working as a foreign policy adviser to Democratic Party members of the U.S. government House Foreign Affairs Committee from 1994 to January 2001.
-He identifies as a Modern Orthodox Jew.
+Hochstein was a foreign policy adviser to Democratic Party members of the U.S. government House Foreign Affairs Committee from 1994 to January 2001.

 He is married to Julie Rae Ringel; they have four children together and live in Washington D.C.
 His wife works for the Georgetown University Continuing Education School in the executive leadership coaching program.

-Career
+He identifies as a Modern Orthodox Jew.

+Partner at TWG Global

+Hochstein became a managing partner at TWG Global in March 2025.
+In his role he will support the investment strategy into energy and infrastructure as part of the firm's larger plans for AI growth and partnerships.